Welcome to the Arts and Science Honours Academy

 What is a milestone, and why isn’t ASHA a minor?

 A milestone appears on your transcript, but not on your degree parchment.
 The reason ASHA can’t be a minor is because it is not strictly course based: in order to qualify as a minor, 30 units must be taken.
-ASHA only offers 18 units total.
-However it is still an achievement and milestone because of the other requirements: the international experience, the honours designation, the second language, and the GPA requirements.
+ASHA only offers 15 units total.
+However it is still an achievement and milestone because of the other requirements: off-campus experiential learning activity, the honours designation, and the GPA requirements.

 If I get accepted to ASHA, am I automatically accepted to Honours?